EPIC448/neuro_flow_app/note.md

       Notes.
 IN regards to the MP3 audio
       For MP3. find the Bad links, look at the URL and see why it is a bad MP3. then use that as a filter.
         Becuase you have a Formate does not mean the URL is Valid or invalid.

+        Left to Compete.
+Target the Bad URL, that returns an error.